jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/livesync/index.md

 ```
 bl sync projectName -d localDirectory
 ```
-Where `localDirectory` is the location where you extracted your project files.
+Where `localDirectory` is the location where you wouldlike the project files to be synchronized locally.

 By synchronizing your local environment with Bluemix, you populate `localDirectory` with the files from your Node project.
 When you are finished making changes, type `q` to end synchronization.